loopbackio/loopback.io/pages/en/lb2/Remote-methods.md

 {% include note.html content="
 The easiest way to define a remote method is by using the command-line [remote method generator](Remote-method-generator.html).

-For an introductory example of defining a remote method, see [Extend your API](Extend-your-API.html) in Getting Started." %}
+For an introductory example of defining a remote method, see [Extend your API](Extend-your-API.html) in Getting Started.
+" %}

 ## How to define a remote method